-- If the authenticator implements CTAP1/U2F, the version information SHALL be the string U2F_V2 to maintain backwards-compatibility with CTAP1/U2F-only clients. - If the authenticator ONLY implements CTAP2, the device SHALL respond with data that is NOT U2F_V2. - If the authenticator implements both CTAP1/U2F and CTAP2, the version information SHALL be the string U2F_V2 to maintain backwards-compatibility with CTAP1/U2F-only clients.
+- If the authenticator implements CTAP1/U2F, the version information SHALL be the string "U2F_V2", or 0x5532465f5632, to maintain backwards-compatibility with CTAP1/U2F-only clients. - If the authenticator ONLY implements CTAP2, the device SHALL respond with "FIDO_2_0", or 0x4649444f5f325f30. - If the authenticator implements both CTAP1/U2F and CTAP2, the version information SHALL be the string "U2F_V2", or 0x5532465f5632, to maintain backwards-compatibility with CTAP1/U2F-only clients.
 CTAP2-aware clients may then issue a CTAP authenticatorGetInfo command to determine if the device supports CTAP2 or not.